ivycle94/Project-2/README.md

 - view the index page of all the villages currently available in the game.
 - click and view individual villagers to see specific information.
 - Add villagers to a favorites list.
-- Add or delete personal notes to favorite villagers.sdf
+- Add or delete personal notes to favorite villagers.

 # Installation Instructions
  1. Fork and clone this repository